Pretoria based, South African progressive punk rock band All this, for nothing return with an eclectic new album entitled Reverence.

-After six months of writing and recording the album started to come together, and talk began about possibly performing the material live.
+After around six months of writing and recording, the material that would become the album started to come together and talk began about possibly performing the material live.
 As both guitarist Mark Hinch and frontman Henk Lustig reside overseas, new members had to be recruited to fill their positions and to allow the band to start gigging again.

 Fortune had smiled on the band and they found their match in guitarist/keyboardist Wim Jansen Van Rensburg and singer/guitarist Werner Olckers, both of whom had been friends (and fans) of the band for many years.